suraj-only-git/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0201-Configuring and managing Azure AD join.md

 6. On the **Devices | All devices** page, On the left menu select **Device settings**.

-7. On the **Devices|Device settings** page, in the details pane, under **Users may join devices to Azure AD**, verify that **All** is selected.
+7. On the **Devices|Device settings** page, in the details pane, under **Users may join devices to Microsoft Entra**, verify that **All** is selected.

-   > This indicates that all Azure AD users are permitted to join Windows 10 or newer devices to Azure Active Directory.
-Note that this setting does not apply to hybrid Azure AD joined devices, or devices joined by using Windows Autopilot self-deployment mode.
+   > This indicates that all Entra users are permitted to join Windows 10 or newer devices to Microsoft Entra.
+Note that this setting does not apply to hybrid Entra joined devices, or devices joined by using Windows Autopilot self-deployment mode.

-8. In the **Require Multi-factor Authentication to register or join devices with Azure AD** section, verify that the setting is set to **No**.
+8. In the **Require Multi-factor Authentication to register or join devices with Microsoft Entra** section, verify that the setting is set to **No**.

 9. In the **Maximum number of devices per user** section, select **20**.

-10. Under **Local administrator settings**, select **Manage Additional local administrators on all Azure AD joined devices**.
+10. Under **Local administrator settings**, select **Manage Additional local administrators on all Entra joined devices**.
 The Device Administrators page opens.

 11. In the Device Administrators page, select **+ Add assignments**.

 12. In the Search box, enter **Allan Deyoung**, select the **Allan Deyoung** user object, and then select **Add**.

-    > Allan Deyoung will now be added as a Device Administrator on all Azure AD joined devices.
+    > Allan Deyoung will now be added as a Device Administrator on all Entra joined devices.

 13. Scroll back to or select the **Devices | Device settings** navigation link at the top of the page.

 14. On the Device settings page, select **Save**.

-### Task 2: Perform an Azure AD Join
+### Task 2: Perform an Entra Join

 1. Switch to **HOSTVM** and sign in to **SEA-WS1** VM through desktop shortcut as **Admin** with the password of **Pa55w.rd**.